 The Tallest Man

-Only 18 people in history are known to have reached a height of 8 feet or more.
 Measuring in at 8 feet 11.1 inches from head to toe, Robert Wadlow was the tallest man to have ever lived.
-Even today’s contenders for the title of world’s tallest person don’t come anywhere near his great height.
-Sultan Kosen, the tallest living man today, would stand 8 inches shorter than Wadlow.
+Even today’s contenders for the title of “World’s Tallest Person” don’t come anywhere near his great height.
+In fact, Sultan Kosen, the tallest living man today, would stand 8 inches shorter than Wadlow.

 Wadlow’s shoes became a focus of his later life.
 The International Shoe Company provided Wadlow with custom 39AA shoes and Wadlow endorsed the business, showing up to events promoting their footwear.

 Wadlow’s unprecedented growth was caused by an enlarged pituitary gland which caused an unusual production of growth hormones.
-Wadlow began growing soon after being born and never stopped.
 Doctors believe that if he had lived past 22, he would have been over 9 feet tall!

 Wadlow’s growth was tough on his body.
 His legs struggled to carry his great weight.
 He weighed over 450 pounds when he died, forced to wear leg braces and use a cane by 20.
 It was a sore from his leg brace, which became infected, that actually led to his death.
 With such a large body, many of Wadlow’s organs and biological systems had trouble keeping up.

-Not wanting his body to be stolen, like had happened to other giants, Wadlow’s family had him buried in a 10-foot 6-inch steel coffin, enclosed in a heavy concrete vault.
+Not wanting his body to be stolen, like those of other giants, Wadlow’s family had him buried in a 10-foot 6-inch steel coffin, enclosed in a heavy concrete vault.

 How Do You Measure Up?